skychowdary/YoutubeNotesgen/README.md

 # YouTube NotesGen

-An AI-powered tool that generates detailed notes from YouTube video transcripts.
+An AI-powered tool that generates detailed notes from YouTube video link.

 ## 🌟Features

 - **Transcript Extraction**: Grabs transcripts directly from YouTube videos.
-- **AI-Powered Notes**: Utilizes GPT-4 Free to convert transcripts into comprehensive notes.
+- **AI-Powered Notes**: Utilizes Gemini pro to convert transcripts into comprehensive notes.
 - **Streamlit Interface**: Provides an intuitive and interactive user interface.
 - **Simple URL Input**: Just paste the link of the YouTube video.
 - **Downloadable Notes**: Offers the capability to save notes as a Word document.